bernhardbarker/portfolio/README.md

 The [generative_ai](/generative_ai) directory contains a small sample of exercises I've done with various generate AI libraries and models.

+### Operations Research

+The [operations_research](/operations_research) directory contains a small sample of operations research problems I've solved using linear, nonlinear and integer programming.

 ### Algorithms and Software Engineering

 The [algorithms](/algorithms) directory contains a small selection of algorithm problems I've solved, alongside unit tests and a CI workflow to run pylint and pytest.